If readers don’t care who writes the books, Amazon will fill the store with its own.

 - Subscription stickiness

-If readers don’t object to AI involvement, actively use AI features, and prefer flexibility over purity, then the creation method becomes irrelevant.
+If readers don’t object to AI involvement and actively use AI features, then how the book is created becomes irrelevant.
+So long as they're getting their favorite books fast and cheap, they're happy.

-Once Amazon knows what tropes sell, which openings hook, where readers quit, what pacing works, and which cover-blurb combinations convert, the incentive changes.
+Once Amazon knows what tropes sell, which openings hook, where readers quit, what pacing works, and which cover-blurb combinations convert, the goal post moves.

-At that point, it makes more sense to own the supply than manage the partners.
+It makes more sense to own the supply instead of managing authors.

 How will Amazon do it?